CPIC-SEVE/CPICS/en/comites.md

 ### **Vice-President for Communications**

-He/She will be in charge of creating and managing social media platforms, setting up and managing the association's official means of communication (mailbox).
-In the case of organizing an event, it will help to maximize the visibility of the event for all members of the Center SÈVE as well as for any public targeted by the Committee.
+They will be in charge of creating and managing social media platforms, setting up and managing the association's official means of communication (mailbox).
+In the case of organizing an event, they will help to maximize the visibility of the event for all members of the Center SÈVE as well as for any public targeted by the Committee.

 <b><i>